jsaintrocc/myblvmgncube/manual/guide/01-lubricate-mgn-rails.md

 1. Push in with finger
 1. Now using tweesers push bearing into bearing return one at a time.
 This will get tough as the grease will be pushed out the other end.
 1. You've loaded all 33 bearings when there is one space left.
+2. Put the carriage back on the rail and use some zip ties through the mounting holes to keep it from sliding off.

 Source: https://clevercreations.eu/clean-repair-linear-guide-rails/